roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  They settled down to a routine, as master, and slave.
 Since visiting Margaret, he was more able to except Jane's eccentricity.
 They visited the supermarket again, with nervous excitement, only to find the woman wasn't there.
 Probably on a different shift.
 It was disappointing not to play another game with her.
 Apart from that woman they had to keep it a secret, as others wouldn't understand their relationship.

  They were like newlyweds, wanting to tell everyone, yet having to keep it a secret.
 Drawn close together, they got to know each other.
 Talking about past times over meal times, and in bed, they became closer.
-Report_Story #3